JustinBui/Professional-Portfolio-Default/README.md

 pictures gives even more insight of who I am to employers.

 **Warning: This website is only compatible for PC and NOT mobile.
-However, I plan to also make it support mobile browsers later on in this project**
+However, I plan to also make it support mobile browsers later on in this project.**
 ## Tools

 - Visual Studio Code